What should you look for when deciding on a dentist? And once you have paid them a visit, how should you reflect on the experience?

 - Were the dentist and the staff friendly and approachable to you and each other?

-- Were they able to provide information about fees, appointments and available treatments?
+- Were they able to provide information about costs, appointments and available treatments?

-- Did the dentist explain what would happen during the appointment and/or explain what they were doing during the procedure?
-Was this done in a way that could be easily understood?
+- Did the dentist explain what would happen during the appointment or explain what they were doing during the procedure?
+Was this done in a way that you could easily understand?

 - Were your concerns addressed?

 - When possible, did they provide you with options?
-Were you advised of the risks of treatments and provide you with reasons for their recommendations?
+Were you told about the risks of treatments, and did they tell you the reasons for their recommendations?

-- Did they ensure that you agree to all fees and treatments before starting?
+- Did they make sure that you agreed to all fees and treatments before starting?

 - Did the dentist talk to you about preventive care, such as brushing and flossing?